Rajarj16/sentimental_analysis_of_company_review_thesis/README.md

 ---

-## 📌 Project Overview
+## Project Overview

 This repository contains the implementation, experiments, and prototype application developed as part of the Master's thesis:

-**"Multi-Class Sentiment Analysis of Company Reviews Using Ensemble Deep Learning Models for Employer Branding."**
+**"Multi-Class Sentiment Analysis of Company Reviews Using Ensemble Deep Learning Models for Employer Branding"**

 The study investigates how Natural Language Processing (NLP) and Deep Learning techniques can be used to analyse employee reviews and support employer branding insights.
+All model training and evaluation was conducted on a real Glassdoor dataset of 7,500 stratified reviews.

-The research evaluates individual and ensemble deep learning models for classifying employee reviews into:
+The research evaluates individual and ensemble deep learning models for classifying employee reviews into three sentiment classes:

-* Positive
+- Positive
-* Neutral
+- Neutral
-* Negative
+- Negative

-The project also includes a lightweight prototype application (**EmpulseAI**) for comparative company sentiment analysis and visualisation.
+The project also includes **EmpulseAI** — a prototype web application for comparative company sentiment analysis and visualisation.
+The prototype displays simulated demonstration metrics for platform illustration purposes; real experimental results are in the Colab notebook.
 ---

 ## 🎯 Research Objectives